albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ### Technical specifications

 The **backend** is made entirely in Python
-- *The building and testing has been made with Python 3.11.4*
+- *Building and testing has been made with Python 3.11.4*

 The **frontend** is a web application made with <a href="https://ionicframework.com/">Ionic framework</a> and compiled for Android
 - *Building and testing has been made with Ionic 7.1.1*